 The Town continues to take advantage of grant opportunities and the competitive construction market to complete facilities that will serve citizens for years to come.
-The Town partnered with the NC Department of Transporation to complete roadway improvements on NC Highway 96/Arendell Avenue, the Town's busiest thoroughfare as well as complete roadway improvements near the Town's new Boys & Girls Club.
+The Town partnered with the NC Department of Transportation to make roadway improvements near the Town's new Boys & Girls Club.

 The Town also was the recipient of a three-year grant from the NC Department of Health & Human Services, Public Health Division.
-These grant funds are being used to expand walking trails at the Town's largest part and fund youth fitness programs.
-The Town also expanded its firefighting staff through a grant from the federal Staffing for Adequate Fire and Emergency Response Program.
-This grant, which will fund 100% of the personnel costs for two fiscal years for three additional firefighters, will help ensure adequate fire protection and response for the district, which encompasses both the Town and a six-mile radius within Wake County.
+These grant funds are being used to expand walking trails at the Town's largest park and fund youth fitness programs.
+The Town also expanded its firefighting staff in fiscal year 2012 through a grant from the federal Staffing for Adequate Fire and Emergency Response Program.
+This grant, which will fund 100% of the personnel costs for two fiscal years (fiscal year 2013 was the 2nd) for three additional firefighters, will help ensure adequate fire protection and response for the district, which encompasses both the Town and a six-mile radius within Wake County.

-With the pace of growth still not exceeding depreciation on large values of business personal property, the Town leaders made adjustments to the fiscal year 2013 budget.
-The budget included, for the first time in four years, a 1.25¢ property tax rate increase to \$.5125 per \$100 of assessed value, and limited merit pay available to employees.
+With the pace of growth still not exceeding depreciation on large values of business personal property, the Town leaders made adjustments to the fiscal year 2014 budget.
+The budget included, for the second consecutive year, a 1.25¢ property tax rate increase to \$.525 per \$100 of assessed value, and limited merit pay available to employees.

-The Town's budget for fiscal year 2013 includes several projects and objectives for the coming year.
+The Town's budget for fiscal year 2014 includes several projects and objectives for the coming year.
 Among them are:

-- Continued expansion of the stormwater management program as required by state and federal mandates, to be funded through a monthly fee to property owners; - Completion of various facility improvements at the Community Center, Public Works facility, and Community Park to maintain or improve functionality; - Via grant funding, complete sidewalk projects between the Town's middle school and the recently completed Boys & Girls Club; and - Monitor expenditures and look for opportunities for efficiency in operations.
+- Continued expansion of the stormwater management program as required by state and federal mandates, to be funded through a monthly fee to property owners; - Completion of various facility improvements at the Zebulon Municipal Complex, Public Works facility, and Fire department to maintain or improve functionality; - Creation of a Unified Development Ordinance; - Via grant funding, complete sidewalk projects between the Town's middle school and the recently completed Boys & Girls Club; and - Monitor expenditures and look for opportunities for efficiency in operations.